Performance

 Advantages

-The cost of living in Amherst is 6% lower than the Canadian national average, making it an affordable place to reside.
+The cost of living in Amherst is 6% lower than the national average, making it a highly affordable place to reside.

 Drawbacks

-Public transportation options are very limited, with only 0.4% of commuters using it, leading to high car dependency.
+Public transportation options are minimal, with only 0.4% of commuters using it, leading to a high reliance on personal vehicles.

 Barrie